← Back to Blog

 Humanoid Robot Identity: What Exists Today

-Several production platforms demonstrate that blockchain-based robot identity is technically feasible.
+Several production platforms demonstrate that blockchain-based identity for machines is technically feasible.

 Robonomics Network, operational since 2017, enables robot-to-robot transactions with ROS compatibility, storing activity logs on IPFS with smart contract supervision.
 It's the longest-running implementation of blockchain-robotics integration.